-Oxford Royale Academy's Introduction to Architecture course for ages 13-15 is the perfect study-abroad programme for architects of the future, residential on the campus of the University of Oxford.
+Oxford Royale Summer Schools's Introduction to Architecture course for ages 13-15 is the perfect study-abroad programme for architects of the future, residential on the campus of the University of Oxford.

 Students will be introduced to the theoretical principles of architecture and given a grounding in the history of architecture in Europe.
 They will learn about numerous aspects of architecture, including the principles of design and space planning.
 Students will also learn about concerns such as planning law and building control regulations, and gain practical skills in project design by trying their hand at architectural drawing and constructing manual and digital architectural models.

 The course also provides an insight into possible future career paths within the field of architecture, giving students an understanding of what being an architect involves, including how architecture interacts with construction and engineering.
 At the end of the course, students will work on a design portfolio competition in a team with other students.

 Set within the glorious city of Oxford with its outstanding architectural examples spanning many centuries, students will also be able to learn a great deal outside of the classroom, both during organised trips and free time.

 The Oxford Royale Summer Schools Introduction to Architecture course for students aged 13 to 15 is designed to expand their general knowledge of architecture in an enjoyable, interactive environment.
 The course will help students decide whether or not architecture is a subject they might want to pursue at university and as a career.
 Getting an idea of their long-term study plans at this early stage in their education is helpful, as it means students can tailor your subject choices over several years to give you the best chance of a successful application.